 Resend Integration

-In the Nexty.dev template, we use Resend to implement two features:
+In the Nexty boilerplate, we use Resend to implement these two features:

 - Email subscription and notifications

-You can easily use these two features as a reference to implement Resend API for sending emails in other parts of your application.
+You can easily use the code from these two features to send emails using the Resend API in other logic.

-Beyond sending emails through the API, Resend also offers a Broadcast feature in its dashboard for sending marketing emails.
-If you registered for Nexty.dev's waitlist early, you definitely received an early bird offer email sent through Broadcast on April 29th.
+Besides sending emails through the API, Resend also offers a Broadcast feature in the dashboard for sending marketing emails.
+If you registered for Nexty.dev's waitlist early, you definitely received the early bird discount email sent from Broadcast on April 29th.

-Next, I'll introduce the integration process of Resend in the Nexty.dev template.
+Next, I'll introduce the integration process of Resend in the Nexty.dev boilerplate.

 Registration and Basic Configuration